 No separate electrician needed for the cameras.
 A single Ethernet cable handles everything.

-The solution: we left the existing router untouched.
-We added two Aruba Instant On APs — one in the corridor, one in the back office — and connected them via wireless mesh.
-Installation took two hours, carried out during business hours, with not a single minute of downtime.
+The solution: two Aruba Instant On APs added — one in the corridor, one in the back office — connected via wireless mesh.
+Installation took two hours, during business hours, without a single minute of downtime.

-The result: strong, stable connectivity in every corner of the office.
+The result: strong, stable connection in every corner.
 Separate networks for staff and clients.
-Video calls now run without a hitch.
+Video calls run smoothly.

 Conclusion

-WiFi problems usually have a simpler solution than they appear.
-You don’t need to lay cables, drill walls or carry out renovations.
-With the right devices, the right placement and intelligent technologies like ClientMatch — whether in every corner of your office or on every floor of your villa — seamless, powerful WiFi is entirely achievable.
+Wi-Fi problems usually have a simpler solution than they first appear.
+No cables to lay, no walls to open up.
+With the right devices and ClientMatch technology, seamless, high-performance Wi-Fi is completely achievable in every corner of your office or every floor of your villa.

 📱 WhatsApp: wa.me/4916098665971